 The research found substantial evidence that the group that took the cannabis extract had eased muscle pain/stiffness by double that of participants who were on a placebo.
 Sleep quality was also tested in this study, and participants who took cannabis reported a higher quality of sleep compared to the placebo group.

-Their fundings suggested that standardised cannabis extract can be clinically useful in treating the phenomenon of spasticity in MS patients and that utilising an 11 point numerical scale of rating change throughout a study is an effective way of measuring the treatment effect of relief from muscle stiffness.
+Their fundings suggested that standardised cannabis extract can be clinically useful in treating the phenomenon of spasticity in MS patients and that utilising an 11 point numerical scale of rating change throughout a study is an effective way of measuring the treatment effect of relief from muscle stiffness, that included using Medicinal CBD for Multiple Sclerosis.
 Effective pain relief through the use of cannabis extract was especially common in patients that had a very high baseline pain score.

 Could CBD cure Multiple Sclerosis?

-MS Australia points to the success of medical marijuana when used to treat symptoms such as pain and spasticity due to many people experiencing relief when taking it and plenty of evidence from scientific studies and research.
+MS Australia points to the success of Medicinal CBD for Multiple Sclerosis when used to treat symptoms such as pain and spasticity due to many people experiencing relief when taking it and plenty of evidence from scientific studies and research.
 They do only suggest this as a last option for the management of these symptoms and ask that people with conditions such as psychotic or mood disorders steer clear of it due to its possible side effects.

 There is further research being done into the success of CBD in the easing of bladder, ataxia, tremors, spasms and sleeping difficulties, with hope for the future for people who suffer these symptoms.